vault27/Foundation/vxlan.md

 ```

 ### BGP EVPN on Nexus - VLAN based service

 Configuration overview
+- Pure L2 configuration for VxLAN traffic, no L3, no routing
-- MAC VRF for every VLAN,
+- MAC VRF for every VLAN
 - Special loopback for Overlay is created.
 From this overlay address we build l2vpn adjacency with Spines and send then only l2vpn route updates
 - For overlay neighbor we configure sending all communities, do not change next hop and multihop
 - On  leafs we configure BGP as host reachability protocol and as ingress replication protocol